 I believe that given X (the average surface temperature of the Earth) we can, on a handy sliding scale, predict Y (the high and low end of average yearly records ratios for a given country).
 If we know X and Y then we may be able to predict Z (the probability of getting dangerous record high maxes in a given country during their summer).
 This principle would involve floating averages (I know you guys will correct me if I am wrong). 😊

 So for the next chart I used the following UC Berkeley graph from Zeke Hausfather to estimate average surface temperatures per decade to come up with X:

 Here is my chart per decade to come up with a forecast for Y and Z:

 *Of course the 2010’s have three summers to go.
 Somewhat surprisingly there have been relatively cool summers despite the overall warming trend through the 2010’s, so I would expect one or two more during the 2020’s.

 Again, I hope that the scientific community will find the data in this chart for past minimum and maximum ratios of DHMX to DLMN useful.
 My forecasts for the 2020’s are based off trends from the past five decades and are not set in stone.
 What’s most alarming to me is that it does not take much of a rise in global average temps to see ratios rise… that ongoing 29 month streak of more DHMX than DLMN is a good example.
-A huge volcanic eruption or meteor strike can throw a big monkey wrench into my forecasts, but that would be those would be the only two events to slow climate change down.
+A huge volcanic eruption or meteor strike can throw a big monkey wrench into my forecasts, but that would be the only two events to slow the rate of global warming down.